Privacy Policy

 Destination country: USA

 ATTENTION!
-This service involves the transfer of data to the United States, or such a transfer cannot be ruled out.
+As part of this service, data is transferred to the United States, or such a transfer cannot be ruled out.

-With the help of Facebook pixels, Facebook is able to identify visitors to our website as a target audience for displaying ads (so-called “Facebook Ads”).
-Accordingly, we use Facebook Pixel to display the Facebook Ads we place only to those Facebook users who have shown an interest in our online offering or who exhibit certain characteristics (e.g., interests in specific topics or products, determined based on the websites they have visited), which we transmit to Facebook (so-called “Custom Audiences”).
+With the help of Facebook Pixel, Facebook is able, on the one hand, to identify visitors to our website as a target audience for displaying ads (so-called “Facebook Ads”).
+Accordingly, we use Facebook Pixel to display the Facebook Ads we place only to those Facebook users who have shown an interest in our online offerings or who exhibit certain characteristics (e.g., interests in specific topics or products, determined based on the websites they have visited) that we transmit to Facebook (so-called “Custom Audiences”).
 We also use Facebook pixels to ensure that our Facebook ads align with users’ potential interests and do not come across as intrusive.
-Additionally, Facebook pixels allow us to track the effectiveness of Facebook ads for statistical and market research purposes by determining whether users were redirected to our website after clicking on a Facebook ad (so-called “conversion”).
+Furthermore, Facebook Pixels allow us to track the effectiveness of Facebook ads for statistical and market research purposes by determining whether users were redirected to our website after clicking on a Facebook ad (so-called “conversion”).

 The processing of your data is based on your consent within the meaning of Article 6(1)(a) of the GDPR.
 You may withdraw this consent at any time with future effect.